sergereinov/cpp17-eventbus/README.md

 It seemed reasonable to me to remove everything unnecessary from the project, everything that is not related to the task of systematizing callbacks.
 Thus, for example, I transferred the responsibility of working with multithreading to the use side and abandoned any inter-threaded synchronization.

-So this project is a compilation of ideas from various sources and mainly from Gelldur's eventbus.
+So this project is a compilation of ideas from various sources and partly from Gelldur's Eventbus.

 ## How attach it to your project
 Just copy the eventbus.h header file to where you need it.